stouffer/EvoGeoModules/manuscript/manuscript.md

 occurrence varies [@mora15].
 Therefore, the values of $S_{ij}$ can only be defined for species that have been observed to *co-occur* at least once.

-## Quantifying coevolutionary signal
+## Quantifying macro-evolutionary signal

-We quantify the strength of coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
-We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
+We quantify the strength of macro-evolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of extant species interactions (at varying spatial scales).
+We do so using the *PACo* method [@balb13], which is robust to variations in both number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is there phylogenetic signal in the species interactions across the entire network?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall signal?).
 Strong values of the later metric reflect *low* contributions to coevolution -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
-Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant coevolutionary signal.
+Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant phylogenetic signal.
 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 !{maps}